Are you a Queenslander in your 20s? Here are the health issues to have on your radar

 That’s the good news, but it’s no reason to be complacent.
 While it’s important to have fun and live your life, this post takes a close look at some of the health issues we’d recommend having on your radar throughout your 20s.

 Tests and checks for everyone

 Let’s start with the serious stuff.
 Regardless of your gender, this is the short-list of medical tests and checks you should be prioritising in your 20s.

 Start doing regular skin checks for melanoma at home every month

 Blood pressure is the pressure of the blood in the arteries as the heart pumps it around the body.
-You’ll probably have this checked fairly regularly without paying too much attention to it – your regular GP will frequently check your blood pressure as a part of treating other illnesses– but it’s probably a good idea to have one at least every two years.
+You’ll probably have this checked fairly regularly without paying too much attention to it – your regular GP will frequently check your blood pressure as a part of treating other illnesses.
+Talk to your GP about how often you should have your blood pressure checked.

 Get your cholesterol levels and blood glucose checked as recommended by your GP

 Your 20s are the point where you need to start paying attention to your cholesterol and/or glucose levels, especially if you’re a smoker, you’re overweight, or you’ve got a family history of heart disease or type 2 diabetes.
 Get your first cholesterol and/or glucose test close to your twentieth birthday, and your GP can advise you on how often you need to be retested based on the results.

 Medicare will cover the cost of an eye check at the optometrist of your choice.
 The optometrist will look at how well you can see, and also check for signs of diseases that can affect your eyes.
 Putting these checks on your radar is useful, because it’s not always obvious when you’re developing an eye condition and the test can pick up early warning signs, many of which can be treated.